bestdevopspractise/simple-todos/README.md

 # simple-todos
-Simple todo app is an application built for my DevOps Learning Group.
+Simple todo app is an application built for my DevOps Learning Group..

 # Installing the App..